HMC-Clinic-MSKCC-22-23/SpectraGUI/README.md

 6. Click "Run" when you're ready!

 ### Output Screen
-1. UMAP (changing factors, recoloring, etc)
+1. UMAP - can select factors to recolor the map, to see changes, click the recolor button.
-2. Heatmap
+2. Heatmap - can select aspects of the adata to highlight, choose from the dropdown.
-3. gene-gene graph
+3. gene-gene graph - click the button and a separate window will appear that you can resize in order to see the whole graph better.
-4. save options
+4. Gave options - check the things you want to save and click save, and it will download in the same folder as the GUI
-5. re-running the model
+5. Re-running the model - click re-run to go back to the input screen.
+It will keep your parameters, but will lose your trained model.
+That functionality hasn't been implemented yet.